-The Iona Abbey Centre comprises the buildings that were rebuilt by the founding members of the Iona Community and the buildings have retained a distinctly monastic feel.
-Built of stone and slate, the corridors and staircases link the shared bedrooms with the washrooms, the magnificent Refectory (dining hall), the Abbey Cloisters and the medieval Abbey Church itself.
+The Iona Abbey Centre comprises the buildings that were rebuilt by the founding members of the Iona Community.
+Built of stone and slate, these were originally the living quarters of the monks and have retained a distinctly monastic feel.
+Corridors and staircases link the shared bedrooms with the washrooms, the magnificent Refectory (dining hall), the Abbey Cloisters and the medieval Abbey Church itself.

-Guests gather in the ancient Chapter House for formal sessions, relax in the cosy Common Room and have the opportunity to read or reflect in the impressive wood-paneled library overlooking the Sound of Iona.
-Bedroom accommodation is mostly bunk bedded rooms for 2-5 people.
+Resident guests gather in the ancient Chapter House for formal sessions, relax in the cosy Common Room and have the opportunity to read or reflect in the impressive wood-paneled library overlooking the Sound of Iona.

 The ancient Abbey Church of St Mary is under the care of Historic Environment Scotland who are responsible for the upkeep of the fabric, the grounds and the museum.

 Below is a note of the Winter service times at the Abbey: From Saturday 28th October services will be held in the Michael Chapel at the following times: